GiaKhanhs/DM_Project/README.md

 # METHODOLOGY (based on theory class)

 ## 1. Ask a question

 This study focuses on predicting depression levels among Vietnamese students using data mining techniques.
 It investigates the accuracy of machine learning algorithms and their practical implications for early detection and intervention, aiming to improve students' well-being and academic performance.

 ## 2. Data gathering

 The research used a systematic approach to gather data on stress and pressure among Vietnamese students.
-A Google Form survey was created based on various studies and conversations with university specialists.
+A **Google Form** survey was created based on various studies and conversations with university specialists.
 The survey identified five main causes of stress: employment, studies, self, family, and love.
 The Patient Health Questionnaire (PHQ-9) was used to assess depression risk.
 The survey was distributed to a diverse group of Vietnamese students, ensuring confidentiality and anonymity.
 The data collected was evaluated for quality and completeness, aiming to improve knowledge and early detection of depression among Vietnamese students.

 ## 3. Data cleaning

 (to be updated)

-## 4. Feature extraction & Model building
+## 4. Model building

 (to be updated)

 ## 5. Return the result
-(to be updated)

 # INSTALLATION

 ## Required software

-* Java Development Kit (i.e. OpenJDK) [CLICK TO DOWNLOAD](https://openjdk.org/)
+* Java Development Kit 17++ (i.e. OpenJDK) [CLICK TO DOWNLOAD](https://openjdk.org/)
 * Any Java IDE (i.e. JetBrains IntelliJ IDEA) [CLICK TO DOWNLOAD](https://www.jetbrains.com/idea/download/)

 ## Steps